shengchiliu/C_exercises/README.md

 # Programming C Exercises

-The examples are from this [website](http://www.runoob.com/cprogramming/c-100-examples.html)
+The exercises of this repository are from this [website](http://www.runoob.com/cprogramming/c-100-examples.html).